gjr80/weewx-highcharts/readme.txt

-The Highcharts for weewx extension provides graphical plots of weewx observational data using the Highcharts charting tool.
+The Highcharts for WeeWX extension provides graphical plots of WeeWX observational data using the Highcharts charting tool.

-Highcharts for weewx consists of a skin generating two reports, a number of Search List Extensions (SLE) and supporting JavaScript.
+Highcharts for WeeWX consists of a skin generating two reports, a number of Search List Extensions (SLE) and supporting JavaScript.

 Pre-Requisites

-Highcharts for weewx requires Weewx v3.4.0 or greater.
-The display of the Highcharts for weewx extension data on a web page using the included Javascript files requires the Highcharts Highstock charting tool and JQuery JavaScript library.
+Highcharts for WeeWX requires Weewx v3.4.0 or greater.
+The display of the Highcharts for WeeWX extension data on a web page using the included Javascript files requires the Highcharts Highstock charting tool and JQuery JavaScript library.